Evidence for spontaneous arrangement of two-way flow in water bridge via particle image velocimetry

 One immediate question is whether this spontaneous separation of opposing flows remains true after WB is fully stabilized.
 To answer this question, tracers become useful at helping us visualize the flow field.
 Two cautions worth noting here.
 First, WB is sensitive and liable to ions that may accompany the addition of indicators.
-Second, avoid inserting the pH meter into the beaker because, like any other contact instruments, such as multimeter, electronic thermometer, and microfluidic device, will likely crash under the high voltage.
-Fluorescein \cite{fluo1,fluo2,fluo3,fluo4} is the first indicator we adopt to trace the direction of internal flow.
-It is slightly soluble in water (50 mg/L) with pKa = 8.72, indicating that the amount of ions generated by this compound is negligible.
-When added to the anode beaker, fluorescein can be seen to flow through the inner core of WB in Fig. 2(a) and create a trail of fluorescence in the cathode beaker.
-In contrast, the tracer occupies only the outer layer of WB when added to the cathode in Fig. 2(b).
-Figure 2(c) demonstrates the robustness of this two-way flow by distorting the WB into a membrane.
+Second, avoid inserting the pH meter into the beaker because, like any other contact instruments, such as multimeter, electronic thermometer, and microfluidic device, it will likely crash under the high voltage.
+Fluorescein \cite{fluo} is the first indicator we adopt to trace the direction of internal flow.
+Its solubility in water is merely 50 mg/L with pKa = 8.72, indicating that the amount of ions generated by this compound is negligible.
+When added to the positive beaker, fluorescein can be seen to flow through the inner layer of WB in Fig. 2(a) and create a trail of fluorescence in the negative beaker.
+In contrast, the tracer occupies only the outer layer of WB when added to the negative beaker in Fig. 2(b).

-As a second tracer, carbon powders are dispersed on the surface of either beaker in Fig. 3(a).
-Tested by capillary electrophoresis \cite{carbon_neg1,carbon_neg3} to be charge neutral, these powders only travel in one direction, namely, from the cathode to the anode beaker.
-This corroborates the picture of two-way flow established by fluorescein.
-According to the PowerPoint file in SM \cite{sm}, we measured the ph value of water and found the anode/cathode beakers become more and more alkaline/acidic with time.
-This leads us to conclude that the opposing flows from cathode/anode beakers must be powered by OH$^-$/H$^+$ ions and take the route of outer/inner layers of WB.
+As a surface tracer, carbon powders are tested in SM 1-1\cite{sm} by the capillary electrophoresis \cite{carbon_neg1} to be neutral in charge before being dispersed on either beaker in Fig. 3(a).
+These powders are observed to travel only from negative to positive beakers.
+Because they always float on the water, this corroborates the picture of two-way flow established by fluorescein.
+According to SMI-6 \cite{sm}, we measured the pH value of water and found the positive beaker becomes more alkaline with time, while the negative beaker more acidic.
+This leads us to conclude that the opposing flows from negative and positive beakers must be powered by OH$^-$ and H$^+$ ions and take the route of outer and inner layers of WB.